jwood9799/jwood9799/README.md

 ### Hey there 👋

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->
 My name is Jason.
-I'm a DevOps/Automation Engineer.
+I'm a DevOps and Automation Engineer.
 I love working with Terraform.
 I have three certifications; Linux Essentials, AWS Certified Developer Associate, and HashiCorp Terraform.
 I'm currently working towards being certified in HashiCorp Vault.

 Find out more about me & feel free to connect with me here: